Has the US just handed over Afghanistan to the Taliban? | DW | 14.04.2021

 Biden's complete and unconditional decision to withdraw comes as a surprise for many experts, who had hoped that his administration would reverse Trump's policies , which many believe have emboldened Islamist militants in Afghanistan.

-Violent attacks in Afghanistan have spiked since the signing of the US-Taliban deal in Doha, Qatar, in February 2020.
+Violent attacks in Afghanistan have spiked since the signing of the US-Taliban agreement in Doha, Qatar, in February 2020 to end the protracted war.
 The Taliban deny involvement in these attacks, but their refusal to agree to a nationwide ceasefire has raised doubts about their intentions.

-The Islamist group also says it would not attend a planned summit in Turkey until all foreign troops leave the country.
+The Islamist group, which feels more powerful than ever, also says it would not attend a planned summit in Turkey until all foreign troops leave the country.

 "The decision to withdraw US troops from Afghanistan could have a serious impact on the upcoming peace conference in Turkey," Mohammad Shafiq Hamdam, a Kabul-based security expert, told DW.
 If the conference takes place without the Taliban and succeeds in forming a new government in Afghanistan, the impact would be minimal, he continued.
 "But if the conference fails, I'm afraid that Afghanistan could plunge into a new civil war."